erikbejstam/haiku/diary.md

 ### 12/6

+#### First session

 I started by, just to get going, adding functionality in the menu fragment that switches between a login/logout button depending on whether the client is logged in or not.

 Then I implemented some slightly nicer design, just so it's not so hard on the eyes.

+#### Second session

+I added a Postgres database.
+In the Java code, nothing much changed.
+I just had problems at first setting things up.
+But basically I
+1. Installed Postgres
+2. Set it up as a service with systemctl
+2. Created a local postgres user on my machine
+3. Created a user *in* Postgres called haikuist, and generated a pw for him.
+4. When I tried logging in, it didn't work.
+I realized in the Postgres conf file some settings where set as authenticating the user with "ident" or something, which didn't work on my machine, so I had to set that to "md5" for password authentication instead.
+5. Then it worked, and my app could connect to the db.
+6. I had to set some specific settings in applications.properties for the data to be created on startup, but after a while it started working.